toolbox4minecraft/amidst/requirements/seed-search-structure-alt.md

 Matches iff at least `min` children matches AND the sum of their scores is at least `minScore`.
 Only use criteria with a score of 0 if it is required for the criterion to match.

-Returns the results of all of the matched children; the score is the sum of the score of all of the matched children, plus the score of the `or` criterion itself (if present).
+Returns the results of all of the matched children; the score is the sum of the score of all of the matched children.

 **Short-circuiting:** If there is not enough untested criteria for the `or` to match, we can immediately abort.
 Also, we only test the criteria with a score of 0 only after testing all the others (and the `or` still hasn't matched).

 ### Search Query
 TODO